 As China’s cities continue to build their international identities, their ability to remain competitive lies within a focus on quality of life.
 China is positioning its urban hubs as attractive locations in which to live, work, visit, and do business.
 Creating cities that shine on the global stage strengthens the country’s international brand and secures a positive future.

 The first of its kind in Huai’an, a second-tier city located in the Jiangsu province of Eastern China, Huai’an Keynes International City (KIC) is an iconic project that positions itself as a catalyst for future development within the city.
 Currently under construction, the development is defined by two towers and a podium.
-It includes retail and office space, residential suites, a budget-conscious hotel, and a 5-star Marriott hotel planned for release over three phases.
+It includes retail and office space, service apartments, a budget-conscious hotel, and a 5-star Marriott hotel planned for release over three phases.
 A carefully addressed master plan combines twin high-rise towers grounded by street retail to bring symmetry to the development and offer clear views to adjacent government facilities.
 Creating a modern, elegant, and minimalist statement in the neighbourhood, KIC stands as a local icon and social attractor for the community.